-TABLE 15-6PCI DSS requirements.
+TABLE 15-6 PCI DS SS requirements.
 CONTROL OBJECTIVES PCI DSS REQUIREMENTS Build and maintain a secure network 1.
-Install and maintain a firewall configuration to protect cardholder data Protect cardholder data 2.
-Do not use vendor-supplied defaults for system passwords and other security parameters3.
+Install and maintain a firewall configuration to protect cardholder data 2.
+Do not use vendor-supplied defaults for system passwords and other security parameters Protect cardholder data 3.
 Protect stored cardholder data 4.
 Encrypt transmission of cardholder data across open, public networks Maintain a vulnerability management program 5.
 Use and regularly update antivirus software on all systems commonly affected by malware Implement strong access control measures 6.
 Develop and maintain secure systems and applications7.
-Restrict access to cardholder data by business need to know8.
+Restrict access to cardholder data by business need to know incusures 8.
 Assign a unique ID to each person with computer access Regularly monitor and test networks 9.
 Restrict physical access to cardholder data 10.
-Track and monitor all access to network resources and cardholder data Maintain an information security policy Regularly test security systems and processes Maintain a policy that addresses information security
+Track and monitor all access to network resources and cardholder data Maintain an information security policy 11.
+Regularly test security systems and processes12.
+Maintain a policy that addresses information security

 This table is provided courtesy of PCI Security Standards Council, LLC and/or its licensors. © 2008 PCI Security Standards Council, LLC.
 All Rights Reserved.
-Neither PCI SSC nor its licensors
+Neither PCI SSC nor its licensors endorse this work, its providers or the methods, practices, procedures, statements, views, opinions or advice contained herein.
+All references to documents, materials or portions thereof made available by